RebeckaLar/noblestay-backend/README.md

 # Noble Stay - AirBnb-inspired Website for Castles (WIP)
-This student-project aim is to use our knowledge from earlier courses to build the backend part of an AirBnb-inspired website.
+Project aim is to use our knowledge from earlier courses to build the backend part of an AirBnb-inspired website.

 ## Tech Stack
 - MongoDB Atlas with Mongoose